lengfeld/subpatch/docs/index.md

 subpatch is interesting for you if you want to do the following tasks:

 * assemble a monorepo from multiple repositories
-* integrated third party dependences into your project as source files
+* integrate third party dependencies into your project as source files
 * maintain a local fork (=linear patchstack) of a third party dependency